TexasInstruments/edgeai-tensorlab/README.md

 ## Citation

 This package/toolbox is an extension of mmdetection (https://github.com/open-mmlab/mmdetection).
-If you use this package/toolbox or benchmark in your research, please cite that project as well.
+If you use this repository or benchmark in your research or work, please cite the following:

 ```
 @article{PyTorch-Jacinto-AI-Detection,